 MDMA, also known as ecstasy or molly, is a commonly used recreational drug.
 But it’s also a drug that can have a significant negative impact on your health if you’re not careful.
 These negative side effects will impact your body in many ways, and each of them shows why MDMA is best avoided.
 Today we’re going to answer the question what are the effects of MDMA on the body?
 We will also explain why you’ll want to avoid ever experiencing them.
 So you can read on now and find out more about these issues now.

 The Immediate Side Effects

-The first thing to discuss is the way in which MDMA impacts the body immediately after taking it.
-For some of these effects, they’re desirable and part of the reason why people take the drug.
+The first thing to discuss is the way MDMA impacts the body immediately after taking it.
+Some of these effects, they’re desirable and part of the reason why people take the drug.
 But others are not so desirable and can be dangerous in some instances.

 One of the most damaging and dangerous long-term side effects generally associated with taking too much MDMA is cardiovascular disease.
 People who take the drug repeatedly and over a prolonged period of time might start to experience heart issues, and these occur because MDMA is a drug that effectively makes your heart work less efficiently over time.